smlhelp/book/src/start/install.md

 I'll provide links to the repositories I use, but *don't* run the exact commands - they are for vim users specifically.
 Furthermore, this guide is for unix based machines - not Windows.
 If you are on Windows, please check the associated repositories for instructions.
+(Note, this will Work on WSL if you are using that, just not pure Windows)

 ### Vim - the quick and easy version